NikoSardas/kbd-midi-piano/README.md

 # KBD to MIDI Piano

-A cleaned-up Chrome extension that turns your keyboard into a MIDI piano, with audio playback, recording, velocity control, and MIDI export.
+A modernized Chrome extension that turns your keyboard into a MIDI piano, with real-time audio playback, MIDI input, velocity control, and export options.

-Originally a legacy personal tool, this project has been fully modernized with modular JavaScript, structured handlers, and better event flow.
-All chord and bloat features removed—this version focuses on core usability.
+Fully rebuilt with modular, readable JavaScript.
+Focused on performance and usability—no chords, no legacy clutter.

 ---

 ## Features

 - 🎹 Play notes using your keyboard
-- 🎧 Real-time audio playback using Howler.js
+- 🎧 Real-time audio via Howler.js
-- 🔊 Velocity control (adjust or randomize)
+- 🎛️ Velocity control with live updates
-- ⬆️ MIDI input support
+- ⬆️ Web MIDI input support
-- 🎤 Record mic or Howler stream to `.wav`
+- 🎤 Record WebAudio output to `.wav`
-- 🎼 Export recorded session to `.mid`
+- 🎼 Export sessions to `.mid`
-- 📁 Load your own `.mp3`/`.wav` files
+- 🧰 Built-in velocity and sustain tools

 ---

 ## Structure

-- `popup.html` — Main UI layout
+- `popup.html` — UI and layout
-- `popup.js` — Core logic, fully modularized
+- `popup.js` — Fully modularized logic
-- `manifest.json` — Extension config
+- `manifest.json` — Extension metadata
-- `audio/` — Preloaded piano notes
+- `audio/` — Preloaded piano samples
-- `lib/` — WebAudioRecorder, MIDI export libraries, etc.
+- `lib/` — WebAudioRecorder, MIDI export

 ---

 ## Status

-This is a working rebuild of the original extension—functionally stable and cleaned up for maintainability.
-No frameworks or bundlers yet, just modern vanilla JavaScript.
+Actively maintained and working as intended.
+Uses modern vanilla JavaScript—no bundlers, no frameworks.
+Clean and modular codebase.

 ---

 ## Roadmap

-- [ ] Break into ES modules
+- [ ] Optional: break into native ES modules
-- [ ] Use Vite for build/dev
+- [ ] Optional: migrate to Vite or similar
-- [ ] Polish UI (optional)
+- [ ] Optional: visual polish / accessibility

 ---

 ## License

-MIT License.
+MIT License
 See the [LICENSE](./LICENSE) file for details.